chikaharo/infrastructure-terraform-2/README.md

 - ECR: Elastic Container Registry for store image
 - ECS: Elastic Container Service is a fully managed container orchestration service
+- IAM policy for ECS permissions to pull image from the ECR
 - App Load Balanacer
 - Auto Scalling
 - Cloud Watch: metrics method for repository